Hazel Hannell: Save the Dunes

-In 1952 Porter County area residents began to hear that the area was being bought up by major steel making facilities.
+In 1952, Porter County area residents began to hear that the area was being bought up by major steel making facilities.
 Hazel and Vin became charter members of the Save the Dunes Foundation, and in 1958 the first bill to preserve the Dunes was introduced after bus trips from Save the Dunes Council to testify before Congress.
 Hazel went on one of these trips to Washington D.C. along with founder Dorothy Buel.

-A video on the foundation of Save the Dunes talks about the women bringing a Dudley painting to Congress to show to the lawmakers the beauty of their homes.
-The Hannells even donated some of their land to the Indiana National Lakeshore, claiming they, "wanted Congress to know that the people who didn't want it were not the majority here."
-Meanwhile, she was capturing the beauty of the Indiana National Lakeshore in watercolor paintings in hopes that they would aid her audience's value of the environment.
+The Hannells also donated some of their land to the Indiana National Lakeshore, claiming they, "wanted Congress to know that the people who didn't want it were not the majority here."
+Meanwhile, Hannell painted the Indiana National Lakeshore in watercolor, in hopes that they would aid her audience's value of the environment.